Major Advising Page – Plant Science and Technology

 The Department of Plant and Agroecosystem Sciences encourages its students to participate in study abroad experiences.
-Studying abroad provides students the unique opportunity to contextualize the learning acquired in traditional face-to-face courses on campus.
-There are many opportunities for students majoring in Plant Science and Technology (PST) to study abroad through short-term and semester long programs.
-PST students also have some exciting opportunities to participate in short-term field experiences abroad led by program leaders from the department of Plant and Agroecosystem Sciences.
+Studying abroad provides students with the unique opportunity to contextualize the learning acquired in traditional face-to-face courses on campus.
+There are many opportunities for students majoring in Plant Science and Technology (PST) to study abroad through short-term and semester-long programs.
+PST students also have some exciting opportunities to participate in short-term field experiences abroad led by program leaders from the Department of Plant and Agroecosystem Sciences.

 If you are interested in majoring in Plant Science and Technology and studying abroad, we would encourage you to gain some background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with CALS Study Abroad Advisors.